mzaien/next-redirects/README.md

 # Next-Redirects
 Redirect compoent for Next.js

-**## How to use Next-redirects
+## How to use Next-redirects

-There is one component that can be used from the library , it can be used in two ways
+There is one component that can be used from the library , it can be used in two and hald ways

 -1  If you have a  switch or more than condition